MadSkunky/PP-Mods-GrenadeThrowRangeFix/README.md

 - `RangeMultiplier` is an input variable for the calculation function and comes from the ThrowGrenade_ShootAbilityDef.ProjectileRangeMultiplier, is set to 1.0
 - `BonusAttackRange` is from abilities like Boom Blast (+50% range), so normally 0.0

-This means that any grenade has always the same range regardless of its shown range value in the UI.
+This means that any grenade has always the same range regardless of its shown range value in the UI (12 tiles with 20 strength).

 This mod changes the calculation to:

 `(Endurance * EnduranceToThrowMultiplier * GrenadeRange / Divisor) / GrenadeWeight * RangeMultiplier + BonusAttackRange`
 - `GrenadeRange` is the value from the grenade defintions under DamagePayload.Range
-- `Divisor` a configuable value, see "Config" tab in Modnix, default set to 12 what means that with 20 strength you get the throw range shown in the grenade stats.
+- `Divisor` is a configuable value, see "Config" tab in Modnix, default set to 12 what means that with 20 strength you get the throw range in tiles shown in the grenade stats.

-This mod is mainly a hleper for other modders that want to tweak the throwing range of the grenades in this game.
+This mod is mainly a helper for other modders that want to tweak the throwing range of the grenades in this game.
 The vanilla ranges are 16 for the PX Odin and Heal grenade and 12 for alomst any other grenade, so be aware that the Odin and Heal grenade gets a significant buff with this mod from 12 up to 16 tiles range with 20 strength.

 ## Installation and Configuration